yashbaddi/FoodieFleet/README.md

 - Vegitarian: boolean to specify the type of the dish
 - Price: Price of the cusine

-Return:
+Response Body:

-- Return a object with updated cusine details
+- Response Body a object with updated cusine details

 ---

-`deleteCusine:`\
+`deleteCusine:`
 DELETE /restaurant/:restauantID/cusine/:cusineID

 Delete a cusine